 Attention!Notre centre de support est actuellement en train de se refaire une beauté.
 Pour accéder à l’ensemble de nos articles, merci de visiter notre site en Anglais ici.

-If you’re downloading a single media file, this might not be as easy as you'd expect, because iOS Safari doesn't handle single media file downloads correctly.
+However, if you prefer to download via your mobile browser, there are some things you should be aware of.
+If you’re downloading a single media file this might not be as easy as you'd expect, because iOS Safari doesn't handle single media file downloads correctly.
 Instead of saving the file, it will stream it in your mobile browser or open it in an app designed to open these files directly.

 There are two workarounds for this: